TedHusted/awake/awake.md/awake.md

 For the first time that day, Soo-jin smiles warmly.
 There is genuine gratitude in her eyes.
 “You’re right.
 Thank you, Mi-young.”

-The two women sit in companionable silence for a moment.
-They sip hot tea as the cherry blossoms outside sway gently.
+The two women sit in silence for a moment, sharing the camaraderie.
+They gently sip hot tea.
+The cherry blossoms outside sway in the breeze.
 It is a rare moment of peace in lives overshadowed by duty.

 ***